cballand/zztop/README.md

 For now, only the emission line fitter is implemented.
 Features :
 * redshift scan with multiple predefined lines fit
+* continuum removal
 * handles blended lines (OII doublet)
+* simultaneous fit of line and residual continuum
+* possibility to add priors or fix line ratios in fit
+* fit several velocity dispersion
 * several minima tracked and refitted
-* possibility to add priors or fix line ratios
-* select among several solutions based on line ratio allowed ranges
+* select among several solutions with small delta_chi2 based on line ratio allowed ranges
 * makes use of DESI resolution matrix

-* continuum removal
+Output :
-* fit several velocity dispersion
+* standard DESI redshift fit format
+* line fluxes and errors, chi2, for all the tracked solutions

 To do :
 * configuration file instead of long list of parameters in zzfit